Inventory Automation: How it Works

 Store Sync: This is when you choose to keep your store in sync with your supplier's feed as it loads new products.
 When a new product is added into your supplier's feed it will automatically upload to your eCommerce website or marketplace account with a full upload.
 This is found in your "price markup tool" settings as "Load new products automatically"

-Realtime Sync: We sync as real time as made possible by the supplier.
+Optimized Sync: We sync as real-time as made possible by the supplier.
 Our system will be alerted when a change has been made in the feed by the supplier and immediately initiate a push to update the data on your channel (no more scheduled daily updates).

 So if your supplier updates data every 15 minutes or every hour, we will constantly be checking to be ready to immediately update the quantity, price, status, or addition of any new products.